-- provide improved connections to the inner suburbs of Melbourne - encourage active transport through the city centre - provide a unique visitor offering by creating new destinations and attractions along the Yarra River -Birrarung - stimulate jobs and 'gross value added' the value of goods and services produced in the area.
+- increase walkability and local convenience and connections. - encourage active transport through the city centre - provide a unique visitor offering by creating new destinations and attractions along the Yarra River -Birrarung - stimulate jobs and 'gross value added' the value of goods and services produced in the area.